SauravUpadhyaya/wheat-coccinellid-detection-colab/README.md

 xi) In (x) step, I talked about model.
 In this project, we will be using pre-trained YOLOv8m model for our dataset.
 Use "ultralytics" to import "YOLO".
 Use " YOLO('yolov8m.pt')" to load a pre-trained model YOLOv8m and declare the necessary parameters before training.

+Note: If the Colab is crashing and you are in CPU/GPU, use 'YOLOv8n.pt' with smaller number of epochs instead.

 Refer to https://docs.ultralytics.com/modes/train/#introduction to know more about training.

 xii) During training time, try to check the results of each epcoch just to see whether there is overfitting/underfitting or not.
 In each epoch, metrics such as classification loss (cls_loss), bounding box loss (box_loss), dfl_loss, precision, recall,  mean average precision at IOU 0.5 (mAP50) and mAP50-95 were monitored to check the model’s learning progress and detect overfitting/underfitting scenarios throughout the training.